antgarcia12/my-pwp-anthony/README.md

   * Example: Sandy has had a hard time finding the portfolios of potential contractors/businesses she is looking to hire and will longer consider a service-provider whose portfolio is not easily accessible.

 ### Grade Tier III

+### Milestone 2a Feedback
+Good work on these wireframes and accompanying content strategy - your design ideas are clear but my only suggestion here would be to have more detail when it comes to defining the target audience.
+Other than that, your content strategy will be a good influence on your design.

+For your portfolio section, you might want to stack these items on the smallest screens to ensure there is enough space to comfortably see every image.
+I also think you'll want to fix that line about "Here is a link to my projects I have been working on..."
+Maybe shorten it up.
+It'll help take away some of that clutter and give it a cleaner look.

+You could also consider interactive gallery functionality like [FancyBox3](http://fancyapps.com/fancybox/3/).

+Additional recommendations:
+- [Google Fonts](https://fonts.google.com/) for custom typography - it has ~1000 fonts and is easy to integrate.
+- [FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.

+Your Milestone 2a passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You are now clear to begin development on your PWP.
+Keep it up!